 - NCAA programs represented: 10.

-- Skating for history: The U.S. last won an Olympic men's hockey medal in 2010 (silver).
+- Skating for history: The U.S. won its first Olympic men's hockey gold since 1980.

 The NCAA programs represented on Team USA